 What is the mind-body connection?
 Does mental health really play a role in our physical well-being?
 You may be surprised just how closely connected our minds and bodies really are.
 In honor of National Yoga Month in September, we’re taking a look at how our mental health affects how we feel overall.

-In our modern world, we have performed miraculous feats with the help of Western medicine: treating deadly cancers, giving a second chance for life after a heart attack.
-Your doctor can help you manage your weight, blood pressure, and cholesterol in order to minimize your risk for otherwise fatal illnesses.
-But mental health has largely been left out of that equation.
+In our modern world, we have performed miraculous feats with the help of Western medicine, but mental health has largely been left out of that equation.

 Is Mental Health Connected to Physical Health?